Rainbow Unit

 This includes sentences strips for your pocket chart.
 The strips are in color and include pictures to make the text easy to read.
 You can use this as a center.
 Place the strips in a pocket chart along with our center sheet that matches this.
 The center sheet in in black and white.
 The student write the color word in the blank and then colors the pictures to match the text.
 When they are finished they cut apart the strips, staple in the corner and take home a little book.

-This is free to print from Teaching is a Work of Heart
+This is free to print from Teaching Heart

 1.)